-Sixth Form Walthamstow Academy Sixth Form continues to be one of the best sixth forms in the borough, consistently producing strong A Level and BTEC results over the last few years.
+Sixth Form Walthamstow Academy Sixth Form continues to be a place where we strive for the best for every student, consistently producing strong A Level and BTEC results over the last few years.
 We offer a rigorous, inclusive and supportive environment where students are academically challenged and are role models for younger students within the Academy.
 We give these older students the freedom, respect and responsibility they have earned as young adults, within our framework of strong support, close monitoring and high expectations.
-Our consistent results demonstrate that Walthamstow Academy Sixth Form enables progression to all university courses and careers, allowing students to study in an environment in which they are understood and cared for.
+Our consistent results demonstrate that Walthamstow Academy Sixth Form enables progression to all university courses and careers, allowing student to study in an environment in which they are understood and cared for.
 The Sixth Form offers:

-- A wide ranging curriculum of A Level and BTEC National Vocational courses - Experienced and well qualified teachers - Myriad student leadership opportunities - Opportunities for personal development outside the classroom through extra and super curricular activities - Opportunities for personal development to understand careers and employment through networking, insight days and work experience opportunities - Personal tutoring - Preparation for university and adult life - Free textbooks & revision guidlnes in every subject. - Free Chromebook for the duration of your studies.
+- A wide ranging curriculum of A Level and BTEC National Vocational courses - Experienced and well qualified teachers - Myriad student leadership opportunities - Opportunities for personal development outside the classroom through extra and super curricular activities - Opportunities for personal development to understand careers and employment through networking, insight days and work experience opportunities - Personal tutoring - Preparation for university and adult life - Free textbooks & revision guidelines in every subject. - Free Chromebook for the duration of your studies.